Nyarmith/CPP_Algorithms/Problems/a2soj_ladders/lt1300/README.md

 Problem 61 is like two separate weaker problems combines in one, but I actually had to memoize!!

 62 and 63 are hard, which makes them good.

+Problem 8 was mega-trivial but my solution is a bit clever/nice